Cardwell Divisional Board Hall: Heritage listing

 The former Cardwell Divisional Board Hall and its Honour Board were listed on the Queensland Heritage Register on 21 March 2013 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 The former Cardwell Divisional Board Hall, originally constructed in 1892, is important in demonstrating the origins and development of local government in Queensland.
 Very few purpose-built divisional board halls survive in Queensland, and the hall's simple form and small scale are indicative of the role and limited resources of the early divisional boards.
 The hall's location is also important surviving evidence of the administrative role of Cardwell as the main town in the Cardwell Shire prior to the 1920s.

 The World War I (WWI) memorial honour board is a record of Queensland's involvement in a major world event.
 WWI memorials, including honour boards, are a tribute to those who served, and those who died, from a particular community.
 Often the focus of ANZAC Day ceremonies, they are an important element of Queensland's towns and cities and are also important in demonstrating a common pattern of commemoration across Queensland and Australia.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

-The Cardwell WWI honour board is an excellent example of its type.
-It is located in a prominent position within the hall and is an opulent example for a small community.
-It is made of fine quality marble and employs classical architectural elements to display, in a dignified and sombre manner, a list of 26 men and 2 nurses who served from the local community.
+The Cardwell WWI honour board is an example of its type.
+It is located within the hall and is made of marble.
+It employs classical architectural elements to display a list of 26 men and 2 nurses who served from the local community.
 The listing of nurses on an honour board is rare in Queensland.

 The place is important because of its aesthetic significance.

-The Cardwell WWI honour board is important for its aesthetic significance as a thoughtfully designed, classically composed tablet, finely crafted using contrasting rouge and white marble with gilded and leaded lettering.
-Prominently displayed at the stage end of the hall, it provides a dignified focus for the remembrance of those involved in this major world event.
+The Cardwell WWI honour board is important for its aesthetic significance as a designed, composed tablet, finely crafted using contrasting rouge and white marble with gilded and leaded lettering.
+Prominently displayed at the stage end of the hall, it provides a focus for the remembrance of those involved in the world event.

 The place has a strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.

 The former Cardwell Divisional Board Hall has a long and special connection with the people of the Cardwell District.
 Its numerous public functions as an administrative centre, theatre, Queensland Country Women's Association Hall, ANZAC Day ceremonial site, reception venue, library and museum have generated strong community associations.
-Community attachment to the hall ensured its survival in the late 1980s when it was threatened with demolition, and also ensured that it was rebuilt after cyclone Yasi in 2011.
+Community attachment to the hall ensured its survival in the late 1980s when it was threatened with demolition, and also ensured that it was rebuilt after Cyclone Yasi in 2011.